 Key Information

 If you are a returning residential or commuter student, you will need to both submit a housing application and select a room in the Residential Life and Housing Portal during housing selection in order to choose your room for next year.
 This is different from first-year applicants who are assigned a room by Residential Life.
 If you are looking for both academic year and summer housing, you will need to submit a separate application for both.
-The applications for both academic and summer housing will be available beginning February 3rd.
-You can review floor plans for the residence halls here.
+The applications for both academic and summer housing will be available beginning February 2nd.

 Please explore each of the topics below for more detailed information, including frequently asked questions.
 If you still have questions after reviewing the information provided, please contact our office at usm.reslife@maine.edu or by phone at 207-780-5240.

 Housing Selection, also known as Room Selection, is a live, online process through which returning students only (both commuter and residential students) select their own specific rooms and roommates for the following academic year.
 This is unlike first-year or transfer housing for incoming students, where Residential Life assigns students to rooms.
-Returning students will first complete their Fall 2025/Spring 2026 housing application/contract, and then on their assigned selection day will log into their housing portal and pick a specific room on either the Gorham campus or in Portland Commons.
+Returning students will first complete their Fall 2026/Spring 2027 housing application/contract.
+Then on their assigned selection day will log into their housing portal and pick a specific room on either the Gorham campus or in Portland Commons.
 Returning students who want to live on campus are expected to participate in this process and are responsible for knowing the information and deadlines.
 We will be communicating often and in many ways to help make this happen.

-Please note that the first major deadline for Housing Selection is March 3rd, 2025.
+Please note that the first major deadline for Housing Selection is March 6th, 2026.
 This is the deadline to complete an application/contract to be eligible for the room self-selection process.
-Applications/contracts received after the deadline may mean that you will not be able to self-select your room and thus would need to be manually assigned by Residential Life later in the assignments process.
+Applications/contracts received after the deadline mean that you will not be able to self-select your room and thus would need to be manually assigned by Residential Life later in the assignments process.
 This means that your desired room type or ability to be housed with requested roommates may no longer be available.
+If you apply after the deadline and are part of a roommate group, you will not be able to select with your roommate group.
 As such, we encourage students to apply well before the application deadline.
 You then will pick your room on the date that you are eligible to self-select as determined by your roommate group size and your earned credits.
 Those self-selection dates are listed in the Timeline and deadlines section below.

 Residential living has wonderful benefits.
 Research tells us students that who live on campus have higher GPAs, graduate sooner, persist (stay in school) at a higher rate, and have a generally more satisfying college experience.
 Our students report feeling more engaged and connected to campus, their fellow students, and various university resources and support.
 That is because on-campus housing is designed to support your academic goals, and is based on a developmental model of supporting our students.
 Living on campus also comes with many benefits, such as multiple food options on both campuses that are included in the meal plan, free laundry, wifi, and other utilities.
 Unlike an off-campus lease, if one of your roommates leaves, you won’t be financially penalized, and if you’d like to change housing situations, there is a room change process.
 However, for some students, there are aspects of living on campus that can be difficult, such as the fluidity of roommate assignments (“my roommate left and I’m nervous about who I’ll get”), distance from family support, navigating living with a roommate, or needing to adhere to the Residence Hall Policies and the Student Code of Conduct.
 We know on-campus housing is a great option, but not for everyone.
 If you have questions about whether on-campus housing is right for you, we are happy to have open, honest conversations and encourage you to reach out to us.